Sid200/blog/_posts/2019-10-23-infinity-and-the-ruckus-caused-by-it.md

 *Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.* - **Albert Einstein**

 Hey there!
-I didn't really upload for a real long time primarily because I wasn't getting a topic I could talk about with all my heart and dedication and plus of that, I didn't have **time**.
-Doesn't matter though, I am back.
+I didn't upload for a real long time primarily because I wasn't getting a topic I could talk about with all my heart and dedication, and besides that, I didn't have **time**.
+It doesn't matter, though, because I am back! (for some time)

-So, it came to my mind that I boast off being a Science Enthusiast on this blog but well I haven't had a single talk come up about one of the very awesomest, logical and cool topics I can think of - Mathematics
+So it came to my mind that I boast off being a Science Enthusiast on this blog, but well, I haven't had a single talk come up about one of the most awe-inspiring, perceptive topic I can think of - Mathematics.

 I thought and thought.
-At the end what came into my mind was talking about infinity.
-It is as abstract as it can be - probably more than Energy (remember the $$E_p$$ talk?).
-I don't really know what to tell or discuss but first this thing:
+In the end, what came into my mind was talking about infinity.
+It resides in obscurity - with its mate **the Energy** (remember the $$E_p$$ talk?).
+I don't know what to tell or discuss but firstly a short note:

 > Infinity is not a number.
 For all the programmers out there, it is NaN (yeah, not a number)